barcek/sprk/README.md

 ### Multiple tools

-If you'd like to use more than one version of the source file and avoid its sprkfile being overwritten in error, you can change the value of its `sprkfilename` variable.
+If you'd like to use more than one version of the source file and avoid a new version's sprkfile being overwritten in error, you can change the value of its `sprkfilename` variable.

-It might be more in the 'sprkic' spirit, however, to instantiate an additional tool in the sole source file and append this new tool to the `tools` list.
-Each tool could then have an option that allows the list to be displayed, the `active_tool` variable changed and the alternative used.
+It might be more 'sprkic', however, to instantiate an additional tool in the sole source file and append this new tool to the `tools` list.
+Each tool could then have an option that allows the `tools` list to be displayed, the `active_tool` variable changed and the alternative tool used.

 ## Creating a tool